Screen#

 print at#

-The print at block displays text on the robot’s screen at a specific (x, y) position in pixels, using the currently set font. x
+The print at block displays text on the controller’s screen at a specific (x, y) position in pixels, using the currently set font. x

 sets how far from the left side the text begins, and y